AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

    ::

-     Example: Aviatrix Spoke gateway advertises 10.203.0.86/32 which is the Virtual IP of cloud instance
+     Example: Aviatrix Spoke gateway advertises 10.203.0.0/16 which is the Virtual CIDR of cloud spoke VPC

 Step 4.
 Attach Aviatrix Spoke to Aviatrix Transit Network
 -------------------------